PTUA logo

 Melbourne is one of the world's most spread-out cities, small islands of high-density housing amid a vast sea of low-density, mostly single-storey homes set in gardens.
 It is inevitable that a city like that will rely on cars for its transport needs.

-The density myth has also become the centrepiece of the Bracks and Brumby Government's Melbourne 2030 planning strategy.
-Apparently, in order to encourage public transport, vast tracts of inner Melbourne will have to be rebuilt at higher densities.
-As The Age puts it:
+In the 2000s the density myth became the centrepiece of the Bracks/Brumby Government’s Melbourne 2030 planning strategy.
+Apparently, in order to encourage public transport, vast tracts of inner Melbourne would have to be rebuilt at higher densities.
+As The Age put it:

 The deal implicit in urban consolidation is that people forgo private space, backyards and cars for a more compact lifestyle.... [instead] Melburnians are opting for ever bigger, more energy-consuming homes.
 They need to spare a thought for the environment in which their children will be brought up....
 The compact city vision is also under pressure from knee-jerk resident groups and councils in established suburbs....
 Unreasonable opposition to higher-density housing in existing streets only adds to the pressure for car-dependent fringe estates.

-The implication is that we must give open slather to developers to build high-rise towers throughout the inner suburbs because, we are told, this is the only way to achieve higher rates of public transport use.
-The problem is, of course, that although many Melburnians are open to the idea of forgoing at least some car use, the idea of forgoing private space and backyards is much less popular.
+The implication was that we must give open slather to developers to build high-rise towers throughout the inner suburbs because, we were told, this is the only way to achieve higher rates of public transport use.
+The problem, of course (apart from the fact that public transport use doubled of its own accord between 2005 and 2010), is that although many Melburnians are open to the idea of forgoing at least some car use, the idea of forgoing private space and backyards is much less popular.

 Pretexts and Fabrications

-Many of the contemporary supporters of higher densities are perfectly well-meaning, and speak from genuine concern with the sustainability of Melbourne's urban form.
-But not everyone's motives are so benign.
-It's always been the case that many Australian transport planners and economists, and their allies in the media, want to convince us that Melbourne is the most decentralised, low-density city in the world because they have an implacable ideological hostility to public transport (especially rail) and a love affair with roads (especially motorways).
+Many of the contemporary supporters of higher densities are perfectly well-meaning, and speak from genuine concern with the sustainability of Melbourne’s urban form.
+But not everyone’s motives are so benign.
+Over the decades many Australian transport planners and economists, and their allies in the media, have wanted to convince us that Melbourne is the most decentralised, low-density city in the world because they have an implacable ideological hostility to public transport (especially rail) and a love affair with roads (especially motorways).
 No-one sums up this attitude better than the neo-liberal Institute of Public Affairs, who to their credit have held to this position consistently for three decades:

 In spite of public transport benefiting from massive subsidies, the coverage of its ability to carry people to their destinations quickly is highly restricted....
 It can only operate effectively in urban conditions and only really effectively in urban areas with high densities and concentrated origin and destination points.
 A rule of thumb is that, to be commercially viable, rail-based systems require [400 people per hectare] and express bus systems [250].
 Melbourne has an average density of [15]....